johnrearden/pa-data-driven-design/README.md

 <br>

-The fictitious client is the Conceptual Design Department of a new fledgling airplane manufacturer who wish to build design tools to:
-* Quickly asses the feasability of performance specifications submitted by customers.
-* To generate start values for conceptual design processes.
-* To compare their designs agaisnt the competion.

 **Business Requirement 1** - The client is interested in understanding the relationships between the Design and Performance features in general and which of these relationships have the greatest influence on each other.

-**Business Requirement 2** - The client is interested in categorizing the airplanes based on engine type (jet, piston or propjet) using supervised learning.
+**Business Requirement 2** - The client is interested in categorizing the airplanes based on engine type (jet, piston or propjet) using all features and using supervised learning.

 **Business Requirement 3** - The client is interested in predicting the necessary values that Wing Span (Design feature) need to take on in order to reach certain performance targets.

-**Business Requirement 4** - The client is interested to see if the airplanes can be clustered into distinct groups based on their features (both design and performance features) using unsupervised learning.
+**Business Requirement 4** - The client is interested to see if any “invisible” yet distinct airplane clusters (based on features) are hiding in the data using unsupervised learning.

-This customer request is only an initial assesement of what ML can do for their company.
-Theire is a potential for a long term cooperation if the customer is satisfied with the analysis.
-For this reason DDD has added a bonus-sample with a comparison between the competion, piching, the two largest Airplane manufacturers in the data set, Piper and Cessna against each other.
+**Bonus Study** - Although not requested by the client, Data Driven Design has decided to include a bonus study with the goal that the client should retain the service of DDD.
+The bonus study consist of pitching the two largest contributors to the data set, Cessna (24%) and Piper (13%) and see who fairs the best for different performance features.
+It is important to not draw too large conclusions from this superficial study since many more parameters would need to be taken into account for a fair study including aspects such as practicality, structural robustness and price just to mention a few.

 **Accuracy:** Naturally the goal is always to maximise accuracy however the nature of Conceptual design is that ballpark figures goes a long way and the understanding of the background from where the data comes is more important.
 The accuracy is not a safety concern.
+The year of first flight, construction type and material varies greatly within the data set thus a further categorization is desirable for increased prediction accuracy.
+Please see the Outlook-chapter for a further discussion.

 **Scalability:** The solution should be scalable in the sense that new features as well as new data points (Airplanes) could be added to the data set.

 **Speed:** The model should be able to make predictions in real-time (more or less).

 ## Hypothesis and how to validate?
 - 1 - We suspect customers are churning with low tenure levels.